Kotkondawar-Shruti/Emotion-Detection-and-Music-Recommended-system/README.md

 ## Features

-- Emotion detection from user-provided text
+- Detects emotions from user-provided text using NLP and machine learning.
-- Natural Language Processing-based text preprocessing
-- Lowercase conversion
-- URL removal
-- User mention removal
-- Special character removal
-- Stopword removal
-- Porter Stemming
-- Text tokenization and sequence padding
-- Machine learning-based emotion classification
+- Performs text preprocessing, including tokenization, stopword removal, and stemming.
-- Emotion-based music recommendation
+- Recommends music based on the predicted emotion.
-- Audio feature-based song filtering
+- Filters songs using audio features such as valence and energy.
-- Up to five song recommendations
+- Provides up to five personalized song recommendations.
-- Spotify audio preview support where available
+- Supports available Spotify audio previews.
-- Interactive Streamlit web application
+- Provides an interactive Streamlit web interface.

 ---